 - Begin using the toothbrush as gradually as you did the teeth-and-gum massage; your cat may begin with licking just a small dab of toothpaste from your finger.

-Be Patient While Your Cat Gets Used to Teeth Cleaning
+Be Patient While Your Cat Gets Used to Teeth Cleanings

 The level of success you achieve when it comes to cleaning your cat's teeth will largely depend on your pet's temperament.
 Make sure you are calm, relaxed, flexible, and willing to adapt your approach to your cat's level of tolerance.
-Many cat owners have a very easy time cleaning their pet's teeth with some gauze, others find a finger brush works well and others apply a dental gel with their fingers that they allow to do the work for them.
+Many cat owners have a very easy time cleaning their pet's teeth with some gauze, others find a finger brush works well, and others apply a dental gel with their fingers that does the work for them.

 When you finally begin brushing your cat's teeth successfully, move along the gum line, working quickly but stopping before your cat becomes irritated.
 It could be weeks before your kitty tolerates having all of its teeth cleaned during a single session.